-We use positive child discipline methods in order to assist children with self-control and becoming self-disciplined.
-Child discipline situations are handled with empathy and redirection.
+Using Conscious Discipline and CPI strategies, child discipline situations are handled with empathy and redirection.
 Strong communication with parents/guardians is also top priority.

 Rules are established to enable children to know what is expected.
 Our expectations will be kept within the child's abilities and the child will be made aware of these expectations.
 Children are not allowed to hurt or bully other children, put themselves in danger, or deliberately destroy materials.
 Children feel secure when rules are firmly held and consistently followed, and they know that they will not be hurt when they or other children try out new strategies for behaving.
 Discipline is used to let children know what rules really mean.
 Methods such as encouragement, redirection, and language use are carefully chosen to assist children with difficulties in coping in a social setting.
 A warm, safe, and secure environment is always emphasized.
 Physical punishment of any kind is strictly forbidden.
+At times, brief physical contact may be necessary in order to keep an individual child, classmates and staff safe.
+Every occurrence of physical contact with a child will be logged and communicated with parents/guardians via note or call at the end of the school day.
+Examples of situations where brief physical contact may be necessary include: stopping a child who is running away inside or outside of the building, intervening to halt physical aggression, and intervening to halt dangerous activity such as standing on/climbing on furniture or using objects to cause harm.
+In the event that these instances occur, your child's teacher may request permission to conduct a Functional Behavioral Analysis (FBA) and development of a Behavior Intervention Plan (BIP).